Curt Onalfo: Professional

-His first professional experience came at La Ciotat, in the French fifth division, but a six-month battle with Hodgkin's Disease in 1993 disrupted his career and almost ended his life.
+His first experience abroad came at La Ciotat, in the French fifth division, but a six-month battle with Hodgkin's Disease in 1993 disrupted his career and almost ended his life.
 After extensive chemotherapy, the cancer went into remission and Onalfo recovered, going on to play for the Connecticut Wolves of the USISL in 1994 and 1995.
 In 1995, he signed with Major League Soccer which was planning to begin its first season that year.
 When the league was forced to delay its first season until 1996, the league sent Onalfo on loan with Tampico Madero of the Mexican second division.
 He met and married his wife in Tampico and his family still maintain a home there; Onalfo also speaks fluent Spanish.
 In February 1996, the Los Angeles Galaxy selected Onalfo in the eight round (seventy-fourth overall) in the inaugural draft.
 He would feature in almost half of the Galaxy's games that year, as well as the first MLS Cup.
 He went on to play for the San Jose Clash (later the Earthquakes) in the next season, and then for D.C.
 United in 1998 and 1999, winning the MLS Cup with United in his last year.
 In 1999, United sent Onalfo on loan to MLS Pro 40, Virginia Beach Mariners and Maryland Mania.

 International

-In the late 80s and early 90s, Onalfo featured for the U.S. national teams on both youth and senior levels, co-captaining the U.S. U-20 national team at the 1989 FIFA World Youth Championship, the gold-medal-winning team of the 1991 Pan American Games, and also the U.S. squad at the 1992 Summer Olympics.
+In the late 80s and early 90s, Onalfo featured for the U.S. national teams on both youth and senior levels, co-captaining the U.S. U-20 national team at the 1989 FIFA World Youth Championship, the gold medal-winning team of the 1991 Pan American Games, and also the U.S. squad at the 1992 Summer Olympics.
 In sum, he played over 100 games for the United States at various levels, though he was capped only once for the senior team.
-That cap came in a 1-0 victory over Costa Rica on June 14, 1988.
+That cap came in a 1–0 victory over Costa Rica on June 14, 1988.